sushma-goutam/PhoneBook/docs/Swagger.md

 # Using Swagger with Django

+Swagger allows the clients to browse/view/try REST APIs before integrating these APIs to their projects.

 ### Include new project dependency

 ##### Note: 'django-rest-swagger' is not maintained anymore.
 Update it to use newer alternative.